 On our first visit, we were stunned by how natural, unspoiled and undeveloped the Pearl Islands are.
 They are perhaps among the last of the original tropical island environments left on the earth.
 And to be located only 35 miles from Panama City and its international airport is truly remarkable.
 The quantity and variety of sea life, birds, whales, etc. in the bay of Panama is amazing.
 Isla Saboga is located just next door to Contadora Island.
 But, Isla Saboga is nothing at all like Contadora, however.
 Where Contadora is almost fully developed, with roads, some shopping, restaurants and hotels, Isla Saboga is, in contrast, a nature-lover's paradise.
 Unspoiled, deserted beaches, with miles of tropical forest to explore, Saboga is just now beginning to be developed, and the development is being done in an environmentally friendly and sustainable way.
 What made us select this particular location was the view of the ocean.
 We are set back just enough from the beach that our view includes not only the water, but also the trees, mangroves, and palms that make the house feel a bit private and secluded, even though we are right on the beach.
 There is a steep hillside to our left, and the edge of the El Encanto property to our right, so we are in our own private world, with our own private beach in front of us.
 The beach, while technically public (as are all beaches in Panama), is only accessible from the adjacent beach at low tide.

-There are 2 ferriees that come out to Saboga from the city, and both bring you directly to the dock where we will meet you and bring you back to the house.
-One ferry leaves from the Trump Hotel in Punta Pacifica.
-Another ferry also comes to Saboga leaving from the Balboa Yacht Club.
+There is a ferry that comes out to Saboga from the city, every morning and brings you directly to the dock where we will meet you and bring you back to the house.
+The ferry departs at 7:30 AM from the Flamenco Marina on the Amador Causeway.
 El Encanto itself has a nice beach club with a restaurant.
 Beach chairs and umbrellas are available, as are activities like kayaking, snorkeling, and beach volleyball.
 Fishing, scuba diving, sailing and exploring the neighboring islands can be easily arranged as well.
 Contadora, the most developed of the Pearl Islands, is only 15 minutes away by panga.
 At present, other than the small fishing village (population 400) across the island, there is only one other expat family living here.
 There are a couple of small stores in the village, but they sell little more than eggs, bread, milk and beer.
 So, most of your groceries will need to come with you.
 Contadora has a better selection of goods, but the cost will be about twice what it would cost you in the city.
 For longer stays, groceries can also be delivered out to the island by the ferry.